 (Graves, Robert.
 I, Claudius.
 1934.
 New York: Vintage, 1989.)

 The Claudian family is, from Tiberius to Nero, the first dominant dynasty in the Roman Empire.
-Interestingly, the first dominant dynasty in Westeros, House Targaryen, has a famous saying about it that is very alike to the proverb about the Claudians:
+Interestingly, there is a famous saying about the first dominant dynasty in Westeros, House Targaryen, that is very alike to the proverb about the Claudians:

 I am no maester to quote history at you, Your Grace.
 Swords have been my life, not books.
 But every child knows that the Targaryens have always danced too close to madness.
 Your father was not the first.
 King Jaehaerys once told me that madness and greatness are two sides of the same coin.
 Every time a new Targaryen is born, he said, the gods toss the coin in the air and the world holds its breath to see how it will land.